-What Is a Milk Frother?
+What is a Milk Frother?

 Any device used to aerate milk to create foam to enhance the texture and flavor of specialty coffee drinks.
-Milk frothers come in a variety of shapes, sizes and styles.
+Milk frothers come in a variety of shapes, sizes, and styles.

 Different Types of Milk Frothers